St Ouen, Jersey: Landmarks

 A number of prehistoric sites are located in St Ouen, including the Dolmen des Monts Grantez, located at Le Chemin des Monts; the Dolmen des Geonnais; and the prehistoric site at Le Pinacle, which also contains one of the very few identifiable Gallo-Roman sites to be seen in Jersey, the foundations of a fanum (small temple).
 Le Cotte à la Chèvre lies to the east of Grosnez and is a palaeolithic site, possibly 120,000 years old.

-In the north west, the ruins of Grosnez Castle are a landmark which also features on the Jersey 50 pence coin (see coins of the Jersey pound).
+In the north-west, the ruins of Grosnez Castle are a landmark which also features on the Jersey 50 pence coin (see coins of the Jersey pound).

 The Island's racecourse is also to be found at Les Landes.

 The Val de la Mare reservoir is shared with St Peter and was created by Jersey Water in 1962.
 There is a walking path around the reservoir.

 The parish is home to a number of manors, including: St Ouen's Manor, Vinchelez de Bas and Vinchelez de Haut.
 Vinchelez was originally one fief, but was split in 1606 after years of family wrangling.
 The Vinchelez de Bas was rebuilt in 1818.

 Places of worship

 The parish church, dedicated to the Bishop Audoin (whose name has over time been corrupted to St Ouen), is located some distance from the parish hall, unlike in most of the parishes, and away from any centre of population.
 The church's patronage was given to the abbey of Mont St Michel by Philippe de Carteret.
 The church's oldest parts are the nave, tower and chancel, dating to the 12th or 13th century.
 The font, lectern and pulpit are of Caen stone and marble and date to the 1865 restoration.
 The bell dates to 1971.
 There is a custom of ringing the church bell from noon on Christmas Eve and throughout Christmas Day.
 The church's origins date back to before 1066.
 A major restoration was instigated by Canon George Clement in 1865.
-The coffin of Sir Philippe de Cateret, who died in the English Civil War in 1643, was found in the church in 1869.
+The coffin of Sir Philippe de Carteret, who died in the English Civil War in 1643, was found in the church in 1869.

 St George's Church is located at La Ville Vautier in the north-west of the parish.
 It was originally sited in a chapel at Vinchelez (shared between both manors), but a dedicated church was built in 1880.

+There is also a chapel at the manor house, which was restored to religious use in 1914.

 In Jersey, there is an old custom of the Perquage paths.
 Although the real usage of these paths is unclear, some locations have been determined.
 St Ouen's perquage led from the church down the hillside to St Ouen's Bay, along a stream called Le Canal Vibert.
 St Ouen may have had two perquages, with another possible perquage leading north from the church out to Grève de Lecq via Léoville.